gsern1/TWEB-GitHubExplorer-Heroku-Deploy/README.md

 ### branch master : Github explorer web application

+The master branch of this repository contains the source code oh the github explorer web app as deployed on heroku.

 To develop this project we have first created an AngularJS application using the angm generator.
 The application's navigation relies on the UI-Router framework and the charts display is made possible by the angular-chart.js (based on Chart.js) module.

+This AngularJS application was then incorporated inside a simple Node.js app using Expess 4, and deployed to heroku, along with the mLab MongoDB module.

 The aplication's database has been created with MongoDB.

-This AngularJS application was then incorporated inside a simple Node.js app using Expess 4, and deployed to heroku, along with the mLab MongoDB module.
+It is used to store the list of the most starred repos on github when the app is launched and to log every query executed on the feature 2 of the app.

 Here's the adress of the heroku deployement: